typelevel/typelevel.github.com/_posts/2014-02-21-error-handling.md

 val w = Wonky.validate("foo", "bar") // -\/(MustHaveLengthFive("foo"))
 ```

-The fact that one string must be length 5 can be checked and reported separately from the other
+The fact that one string must have a length of 5 can be checked and reported separately from the other
 being palindromic.
-Note that in the above example `"foo"` does not satisfy the length 5 requirement,
+Note that in the above example `"foo"` does not satisfy the length requirement,
 and `"bar"` does not satisfy the palindromic requirement, yet only `"foo"`'s error is reported
 due to how `\/` works.
 What if we want to report any and all errors that could be reported
-("foo" is not length 5 and "bar" is not palindromic)?
+("foo" does not have a length of 5 and "bar" is not palindromic)?

 If we want to validate several properties at once, and return any and all validation errors,
 we can turn to `scalaz.Validation`.
 The modified function would look something like: